Mohammadjamiu/tahugo_updated/content/signal-and-system/how-do-you-check-whether-a-system-is-lti-or-not.md

 ## **Linearity Test**

 The linearity test is the first step for evaluating whether a system is LTI.
+It is used to determine whether a system is linear or not.

-It examines whether the system's output can be expressed as a linear combination of its inputs.
+It involves evaluating if the system's output can be expressed as a linear combination of its inputs.

-Let's consider an input signal denoted as $x(t)$ and an output signal denoted as $y(t)$.
+Let’s consider two input signals denoted as $x(t)$ and $u(t)$ and an output signal denoted as $y(t)$.

-If the output of a system satisfies the equation $y(t) = ax(t) + by(t)$, where $a$ and $b$ are constants, then the system is linear.
+If the output satisfies the equation $y(t) = ax(t) + bu(t)$, where $a$ and $b$ are constants, then the system is considered linear.

+This equation signifies that the output is a linear combination of the input signals, demonstrating the system's linearity.

 ## **Time Invariance Test**